dharkness/sudoku/README.md

   - Key binding popup card

 - Model
+  - `Board` was a better name for the structure than the current knowns and candidates
+    - rename `Grid` back to `Board` and `Board` to `Clues`?
+      - `ReadableClues` and `WritableClues`? `SimpleClues`?
+      - are these distinctions even necessary anymore with cloning instead of copy-on-write?
   - group candidate cells hold index sets instead of point sets for performance?
     - GroupCellSet
       - group: Group